boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/look-and-feel-settings/theme/custom-theme-viewer/index.md

 ## Dashboard widgets

-The `boldbi.widgets.core.definition.css` section allows you to configure the widget container properties like the container background, title or sub-title color and font, icon color and font, and the widget level properties like the axis properties, legend properties, and the data label properties.
+The `boldbi.widgets.core.definition.css` section allows you to configure the properties of the widget container, such as the background color, title or sub-title color and font, icon color and font, as well as the properties at the widget level, such as axis properties, legend properties, and data label properties.

 ### Widget common level properties